vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 endfunction
 ```

 We use [`:setlocal`][cmd-setlocal] to only set `'indentexpr'` in the current buffer.
 While this has to be done once per buffer, it suffices to define `GetMatlabIndent()` only when running the script for the first time.
-Thus we check and only define the function when necessary (remember to comment out when iteratively developing!).
+Thus we check and only define the function when necessary (remember to comment out when developing iteratively!).
 For now we will have the code stick to the left margin by always returning an indentation of zero spaces for every line.

 Later we are going to want to return other indentations than zero.
 To honor the user's choice of [`'shiftwidth'`][opt-shiftwidth], the number of spaces to use per indent step, we will shift focus to indentation levels and therefore return `indentlvl * shiftwidth()` instead, which is also easier to reason about.
 (Sidenote: [`shiftwidth()`][func-shiftwidth] is a simple wrapper around the user option `'shiftwidth'`, that takes care of some intricacies such as using [`'tabstop'`][opt-tabstop] when `'shiftwidth'` is zero.)